A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Model Development

-The RWA are adjusted in 3 different ways depending on the ST methodology.
-Specifically for deep learning we project the growth of the RWA, for satellite modelling a dedicated model is trained to project the RW density of each financial institution in the sample, while for the constant balance sheet approach we assume RWA remain constant for one year.
+The RWA are adjusted in 3 different ways depending on the ST methodology: (i) for DL, we project the growth of the RWA, (ii) for satellite modelling, a dedicated model is trained to project the RW density of each financial institution in the sample, while (iii) for the constant balance sheet approach, we assume RWA remain constant for one year.